nanoporetech/medaka/README.md

     pip install medaka

-On contemporaray Linux and macOS platforms this will install a precompiled binary, on other platforms a source distribution may be fetched fetch and compiled.
+On contemporaray Linux and macOS platforms this will install a precompiled binary, on other platforms a source distribution may be fetched and compiled.

 We recommend using medaka within a virtual environment, viz.: